sefinek24/free-cleverbot/README.md

 This module allows developers to interact with Cleverbot's [API](https://en.wikipedia.org/wiki/API) without the need for an official API key, making it a convenient and cost-effective solution for incorporating Cleverbot's chatbot capabilities into your projects.

+## 🔒 Security
+This module randomly selects a [User Agent](https://en.wikipedia.org/wiki/User_agent) from an [array](https://github.com/sefinek24/free-cleverbot/blob/d17c9e8b5ec594bd26b3faa497897ad2e706b47c/scripts/useragent.js#L2) and utilizes it to send requests to the `cleverbot.com` server.
+Upon restarting the application, a different user agent will be selected at random.

 ## ⚠️ Warning
 **Using this module may result in a permanent [IP](https://en.wikipedia.org/wiki/IP_address) ban on [cleverbot.com](https://www.cleverbot.com), although this is unlikely.**